Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 ``import Foo as Bar``.
 Accessing a variable ``v`` in Foo must now be done using the qualified name ``Bar.v``.
 This is useful when importing multiple libraries that define the same name.

-The same variable name must not occur in the same namespace, so if multiple imported libraries define the same name, then at most one of the libraries may reside in the default (unqualified) namespace.
+The same variable name must not be defined more than once in the same namespace, so if multiple imported libraries define the same name, then at most one of the libraries may reside in the default (unqualified) namespace.
 All other conflicting libraries must be pushed to separate namespaces.

 Extending our previous example, shown below is a contract that imports ``ExampleLib`` in namespace ``Bar``, to use the function ``add_if_equal``.